Samuel-Buteau/universal-battery-database/README.md

 # how to set things up.
+## without the database
+1. you must install requirements with pip install -r requirements_nosql.txt
+2. you must download a dataset file and put it in the appropriate folder
+3. you must create a file called config.ini in neware_parser/, and put the following content within:

+>[DEFAULT]

+> Database = d

+>User = u

+>Password = p

+>Host = localhost

+>Port = 0000

+>Backend = sqlite3

 TODO: somebody with more linux/mac os x knowledge should fill this part for those systems.